MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/update-validation.md

 <!--Using include for adding requirements-->
 [!INCLUDE [Version requirements](./includes/requirements-versions.md)]

-### Additional requirements
+### Other requirements
-The following additional requirements must be met:
+The following other requirements must be met:
 - Devices must be managed via cloud update.
 - Diagnostic data for Office must be turned on for your devices.
     - We recommend that you enable [optional diagnostic data](../privacy/optional-diagnostic-data.md) to get reliability and performance results.
     - If your devices send just [required diagnostic data](../privacy/required-diagnostic-data.md), only reliability results are shown.
 - Devices must be on Monthly Enterprise Channel.
-- You must enable [rollout waves](cloud-update.md#rollout-waves) and have at least ten devices on wave 1.
-We recommend having at least twenty devices on your first wave, so update validation gets robust and broad health signals.
+- You must enable [rollout waves](cloud-update.md#rollout-waves) and have at least 10 devices on wave 1.
+We recommend having at least 20 devices on your first wave, so update validation gets robust and broad health signals.
 - A period of seven days must be set between wave one and wave two rollouts.

 ## How to enable update validation